String

 containsKey(Object key)

-if the value or the key is in the
+true if the value or the key is in the

-object.
-Properties
+Properties object.
+Properties inherits these

-.
+methods from Hashtable.
 Thus they accept Object

-arguments, but only String
+arguments, but only String values should be used.

 getProperty(String key)